darinz/DL/08_Generative_Models/01_gans.md

    - Maximize the probability of assigning the correct label to both real and generated samples.
 2. **Generator step:**
    - Minimize $`\log(1 - D(G(z)))`$ (or maximize $`\log D(G(z))`$ for better gradients).

+> **Explanation:**
+> The discriminator and generator are updated in alternating steps.
+The discriminator learns to distinguish real from fake, while the generator learns to fool the discriminator.

 #### Geometric/Visual Explanation